catseye/SixtyPical/doc/SixtyPical.md

 Affects n and z flags, requiring that they be in the WRITES lists, and initializing them afterwards.

-Notes:

-    dec x          → DEX
-    dec y          → DEY
-    dec lives      → DEC LIVES

 ### cmp ###

     cmp <dest-memory-location>, <src-memory-location>

-Subtracts the contents of src from dest, but does not store the result.
+Subtracts the contents of src from dest (without considering carry) but does not store the result anywhere, only sets the resulting flags.

 *   It is illegal if src OR dest is uninitialized.

 Affects n, z, and c flags, requiring that they be in the WRITES lists, and initializing them afterwards.

-Notes:

-    cmp a, delta   → CMP DELTA
-    cmp a, 1       → CMP #1
-    cmp x, 1       → CPX #1
-    cmp y, 1       → CPY #1

 ### and, or, xor ###